 Teachers with proper qualifications possess unmatched quality compared to those without qualifications or certifications in the field of Education.
 This is because there exists a strong correlation between qualifications and teacher competence.
 Smith (2018) asserts in his study that a teacher must be qualified to be eligible for conducting the teaching and learning process.
 He also states that qualified teachers have a positive impact on the progress of students in learning Arabic.
 The proficiency of teachers in mastering effective teaching methods also plays a crucial role in achieving success.

-Qualifications alone are insufficient to enhance the effectiveness of Arabic language teaching if teaching methods are not utilized and effective.
-Al-Saud (2020) emphasizes the vital importance of contrasting and diversifying methods in Arabic language teaching.
+Qualifications alone are insufficient to enhance the effectiveness of Arabic language teaching if teaching methods are not utilised and effective.
+Al-Saud (2020) emphasises the vital importance of contrasting and diversifying methods in Arabic language teaching.
 This study compares various methods of teaching Arabic and evaluates their effects on learning.
-Al-Saud found that teaching methods involving active interaction and repeated modeling tend to be more effective in reinforcing understanding and mastery of the Arabic language.
-This finding aligns with the study by Mahadi et al. (2022) which emphasizes methods in various learning styles, be it visual, auditory, or kinesthetic.
+Al-Saud found that teaching methods involving active interaction and repeated modelling tend to be more effective in reinforcing understanding and mastery of the Arabic language.
+This finding aligns with the study by Mahadi et al. (2022) which emphasises methods in various learning styles, be it visual, auditory, or kinesthetic.

 Undoubtedly, the environment plays a crucial role in the process of Arabic language teaching and learning.
 According to Ibrahim (2019), a conducive learning environment for acquiring Arabic language skills leads to competent and high-quality students.
 This study also explores how a conducive learning environment influences the success of Arabic language teaching.
-Ibrahim (2019) emphasizes that adequate facilities, relevant teaching materials, and full support from educational institutions play a crucial role in acquiring Arabic language skills more effectively.
-Neglecting these aspects, as stated by Wekke (2015), can be detrimental to all parties involved in Arabic language education, whether at the primary, secondary, or university level.
+Ibrahim (2019) emphasises that adequate facilities, relevant teaching materials, and full support from educational institutions play a crucial role in acquiring Arabic language skills more effectively.
+Neglecting these aspects, as stated by Wekke (2015), can be detrimental to all parties involved in Arabic language education, whether at the primary, secondary, or tertiary level.

 Technology has rapidly advanced in parallel with the development of the education sector.
-The digitalization process in education has started to take precedence over conventional education.
+The digitalisation process in education has started to take precedence over conventional education.
 Arabic language software and smartphone applications have become alternative mediums for learning Arabic.
 Khan (2020) has examined the importance of integrating technology in Arabic language teaching.
 This study reviews the use of technology in teaching Arabic and provides best practices for integrating technology with teaching.
 Khan (2020) demonstrates how technology such as Arabic language learning software and smartphone applications can enrich the learning experience, increase student engagement, and help them achieve better understanding.
 Other studies also support and acknowledge this truth.
-Among them are Iswanto's (2017) study on Arabic language learning with the utilization of technology, Raudatussolihah's (2022) study on the development of audio-visual technology in Arabic language learning, and Sholihah et al.'s (2022) study on Arabic language learning media technology.
+Among them are Iswanto's (2017) study on Arabic language learning with the utilisation of technology, Raudatussolihah's (2022) study on the development of audio-visual technology in Arabic language learning, and the study on Arabic language learning media technology by Sholitah et al. (2022).

 Apart from teachers, students also play a role in the success of the teaching process.
 They should provide unwavering commitment and engage consistently and earnestly in Arabic language teaching and learning activities.
 Active participation of students in class can enhance the effectiveness of teaching.
 This has been discussed in Saleh's (2017) study.
 This study examines how important active student involvement is in the Arabic language learning process.
 The study shows that involving students in interactive activities such as role-playing, speaking, and writing can strengthen understanding and mastery of the Arabic language, thereby positively impacting the students themselves.
 Additionally, teachers can systematically assess the techniques and methods used to improve their competence in teaching the Arabic language subject.